Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Headstrong

-Whenever you move at least 15 feet in a straight line on your turn, you have advantage on melee attacks until the start of your next turn.
+Whenever you move at least 3 tiles in a straight line on your turn, you have advantage on melee attacks until the start of your next turn.
 This benefit is lost if you spend movement that does not continue moving in the same line.

 ### Nimble